Albuquerque Monthly Meeting of the Religious Society of Friends (Quakers)

 * Interface with other community organizations and the City of Albuquerque

-AMM has provided outreach to our unhoused neighbors since March 2020 including water & electricity access, snacks, provision of necessities such as sleeping bags, blankets, tents, & donated clothing and a place to rest.
+AMM has provided expanded outreach to our unhoused neighbors since March 2020 including water & electricity access, snacks, provision of necessities such as sleeping bags, blankets, tents, & donated clothing and a safe place to rest, with visitors treated as members of the AMM community.
+Many have become "regulars," and trusted friends.

-Already the Long Winter's Night Campaign has afforded us to give emergency overnight lodging to two of our regular visitors, and to purchase & distribute about 50 tents, 30 sleeping bags, and to collect and distribute in-kind donations from two more community groups.
-AMM continues to receive about two large donations per month from Talking Talons Thrift Store in Cedar Crest, including much needed clothing, blankets, sleeping bags, and some tents.
-A huge thank you to Talking Talons for its ongoing support.
-Extra supplies are distributed regularly to: Good Shepherd Shelter, The Rock at Noonday; Hopeworks; The Hook-Up, and, of course, Albuquerque Friends Meeting!
+In this second year, the Long Winter's Night Campaign has allowed us to purchase & distribute 60 tents and 3 sleeping bags, and to collect and distribute in-kind donations from two more community groups, Talking Talons Thrift Shop in Cedar Crest and the Stone Age Climbing Gym.
+Extra supplies are distributed regularly to: Good Shepherd Shelter, The Rock at Noonday; Hopeworks; The Hook-Up, God's Warehouse, Crossroads for Women, as well as multiple other locations and, of course, Albuquerque Friends Meeting!